emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: char *emscripten_run_script_string(const char *script)

 	Interface to the underlying JavaScript engine.
 This function will ``eval()`` the given script.
 Note that this overload uses a single buffer shared between calls.
+Note: If -s NO_DYNAMIC_EXECUTION=1 is set, this function will not be available.

 	:param script: The script to evaluate.
 	:type script: const char*